Rauloigs/kickstarter-analysis1/README.md

 * Outputs vs Country.
 To see how probable is to have success.
 * Outputs vs Topics.
 Also an important feedback to have for Luoise.

+To see more about the analysis visit the following link were you can see the raw data and graphs: https://github.com/Rauloigs/kickstarter_analysis